A method, possibly with a default/reference implementation, that can have other implementations provided by different backends.

 A backend is an entity that can provide implementations for different functions.
 It can also (optionally) receive some options from the user about how to process the implementations.
 A backend can be set permanently or temporarily.

-A domain is a collection or grouping of multimethods.
-A domain’s string, by convention (although not by force), is the name of the module that provides the multimethods.
+A domain defines the hierarchical grouping of multimethods.
+The domain string is, by convention, the name of the module that provides the multimethods.

 Dispatching is the process of forwarding a function call to an implementation in a backend.